 Sausage and meat dishes are very popular in Spain, especially the spicy pork sausage known as chorizo.
 Whether sliced and simmered in seasoned red wine or sizzled on a clay platter, this flavorful sausage is a tailor-made toothpick snack.
 We also like it cooked with kale and served on crostini with melted Manchego cheese.

 Cubed potatoes fried in olive oil (or duck fat) until crispy and golden are a super popular Spanish tapa.
 They are served with a drizzle of tomatoey, sometimes creamy, sauce that’s spiked with smoky Spanish pimenton (paprika).

 This egg-and-potato omelet is a staple tapas offering.
 Potatoes and onions are fried in olive oil before being bound into an inches-high “cake” using seasoned, beaten eggs.
 Tortilla is often prepared with additional ingredients, such as sliced mushrooms, peppers, or chorizo.

 Spanish ham is legendary around the world.
 Accompanied by traditional tomato- and garlic-rubbed toasts, dry-cured ham makes a perfect party nibble.
-Serrano, Iberico, our exclusive Mangalica ham, and even Jambon de Bayonne will be welcome additions to your tapas spread.
+Our sliced Serrano, whole Iberico, our exclusive Mangalica ham, and even Jambon de Bayonne will be welcome additions to your tapas spread.

 Marinate Spanish white anchovies in vinegar or fry them in oil.
 You may find them pre-marinated and preserved in olive oil at better grocery stores.